Embrace The Outdoors: The Key To Your Best Year Yet

 Do you ever struggle to stay inspired?

 Hannah: In all honesty, at the very beginning it was a struggle to keep motivated and not question yourself when the results weren't immediate.
-Having to pick yourself up and keep going is tough, there were days when we thought ‘why did we want to start a jewelry business?’
+Having to pick yourself up and keep going is tough, there were days when we thought ‘why did we want to start a jewellery business?’
 But you have to keep believing in what you’re doing and eventually other people do too.

 Ranelle: It’s hard living somewhere like London and not finding inspiration everywhere.
 There are so many different cultures and personalities, it really is a melting pot for ideas.
 Also we love to travel too.
 If anything we have we have to bite our tongues sometimes to stop going off on wild tangents and snap back to reality and back to the invoice we were writing!